Skip to content

 Review your bank deposits

 – Review your deposits, and compare your freelance tax form documents with the customer deposits.
-If you received a client payment but not a freelance tax form, the dollar amount must still be posted to your tax return.
+If you received a client payment but didn’t get a freelance tax form, you still need to report the amount on your tax return.

 Complete Schedule C

 – Freelancers post business revenue and expenses to Schedule C of the personal tax return (Form 1040).
-Revenue less expenses equals net income (or profit), and the freelancer’s net income is added to other source of income on Form 1040.
+Revenue minus expenses equals net income (or profit), and the freelancer then adds that net income to other sources of income on Form 1040.

 Here is Schedule C, Part 1